On-Page SEO

 Drawbacks of Google Autocomplete

-While Google Autocomplete can be a useful tool for search engine optimization and user convenience, there are also some drawbacks and limitations to consider:
+While Google Autocomplete can be a useful tool, there are also some drawbacks and limitations to consider:

 Problem 1: Autocomplete predictions are based on previous search queries made by real people, which means they can be influenced by biases and stereotypes.
 This can result in incorrect or offensive suggestions that don't reflect the reality of a situation.